Wgmlgz/zhaba-script/docs/10 Custom data types.md

 # Custom data types

 Zhaba-script custom data types are similar to rust structs.
 To define a data type, enter the keyword `type` and name the entire data type.
 Then, inside the next block, define the type and names of the pieces of data, which are called members.
-The formal syntax is shown below.
+To access member use `.` operator.

+## Syntax

 ```zh
 type TypeName